nuriel77/iri-playbook/docs/installation.rst

 You can skip this section and proceed to "Running the Playbook" below if you are only installing on a single server.

-The nice thing about Ansible's playbooks is the ability to configure multiple servers at once.
+The nice thing about Ansible's playbooks is the ability to configure multiple nodes at once.

 You can have hundreds of fullnodes installed simultaneously!